sidecartridge/sidecart-site-dev-docs/sidecartridge-usb-c-pd-psu/index.md

 - C070243

 If your ST has an internal PSU (later STF/STE/Mega variants), use the internal drop-in kit instead.

-#### Contents

-Each **External USB-C PD PSU for Atari ST** box includes:

-- White resin enclosure with pre-installed rubber feet
-- SidecarTridge USB-C PD multi-rail board, mounted and wired
-- Professionally built 1 m harness (JST-VH 3.96 mm + 7-pin DIN)
-- Four M2 × 8 mm screws and hardware for the enclosure
-- Cable strain relief + grommet assembly

-Fully assembled and ready to use—no soldering or internal modifications required.

-#### FAQ

-**Do I need to open the Atari ST?**
-No. Unplug the old brick, connect the USB-C PD charger to the new PSU, and plug the DIN connector into the ST.

-**What is the weight of the PSU unit?**
-Approximately 250 g.

-**Can it harm my computer?**
-The PSU is designed specifically around the ST’s power requirements with independent regulation on each rail.
-Just follow the installation steps and use a compliant charger.

-**Can it power other devices like ACSI2STM, SatanDisk, or Gotek?**
-Yes.
-Use the integrated +5 V USB-A output for storage peripherals that cannot draw power from the ST motherboard.

-**Which USB-C PD charger do you recommend?**
-Any reputable laptop-class PD 3.0 charger that meets the requirements works.
-A proven budget option is the Raspberry Pi 45 W USB-C Power Supply.
-See the [tested adapter list](https://docs.sidecartridge.com/sidecartridge-usb-c-pd-psu/) for more models.

 ### External USB-C PD Multi-Rail PSU + Cable Harness Kit for Atari “short model” ST